AxisCommunications/opc-ua-server-acap/README.md

 ### Manual installation and configuration

-Upload the ACAP file (the file with the `.eap` extension for the camera's architecture) through the camera's web UI: *Apps->Add app*
+Upload the ACAP application file (the file with the `.eap` extension for the camera's architecture) through the camera's web UI: *Apps->Add app*

-The OPC UA Server port (default is 4840) can be set through the ACAP's parameter settings, found in the three vertical dots menu:
+The OPC UA Server port (default is 4840) can be set through the application's parameter settings, found in the three vertical dots menu:

 ![Web UI Screenshot](images/web_ui_open_param_settings.png)